xiaofeifei1800/Oxford/dissertation/README.md

 1. How to convert this problem to a machine learning problem.
 2. The limitaion of the less number of features (we only can use six variables which are department, sub_department, micro-department, product names, product ID, and own brand.)

+We define this is a regression problem and evaluate by MSE.
+We use the non-missing data as training set, and the miss data as test set, and encode heriarchy structure as categorical variables.
+Based on our exploratory analysis, we find the product names have a potential affect on missing value.
+We decide to use this feature into our model by transforming the words to vectors and also use it as another way to group similar products.
+Once we have the word vectors, we can expand the feature by NLP.

 The best model we have obtained during the dissertaion was ensemble the top 4 best models we have with MSE score 46.65, which improve 44.49% compared to ecoVerias method(MSE score 84.04).